 - I entered some information incorrectly when I registered.
 Can I edit my registration information?
 Yes!
-Log into into your Active Network account at myevents.active.com.
+Log into your Active Network account at myevents.active.com.
 Find the “2019 Eugene Marathon” and follow the prompts to adjust your bib name, estimated finish time, email address, etc. Some fields are not editable.
 If you need additional help, email us at email@example.com.
-Changes made in your Active Network account after March 29, 2019 will NOT be reflected on your bib or in results.
-You must go to the “Registration Troubleshoot” booth at the Health & Fitness Expo to change anything in your “profile” after March 29th.
+Changes made in your Active Network account after March 29, 2019, will NOT be reflected on your bib or in results.
+You must go to the “Registration Troubleshoot” booth at the Health & Wellness Expo to change anything in your “profile” after March 29th.

 - What happens if I am unable to participate but want my t-shirt?
-You are welcome to pick up your packet and receive your participation t-shirt at the Health & Fitness Expo, though we are unable to mail packets.
+You are welcome to pick up your packet and receive your participation t-shirt at the Health & Wellness Expo, though we are unable to mail packets.
 If you are injured but can still walk or jog, you may want to switch your registration to a shorter distance.

-- Can I register at the Health & Fitness Expo or on the day of the race?
+- Can I register at the Health & Wellness Expo or on the day of the race?
 Online registration for all races closes on April 19, 2019 (mail-in registration closes on March 29th).
 There is NO RACE DAY REGISTRATION for the marathon or half marathon.
 After online registration closes, you can register in person at the Health & Fitness Expo only:

 Friday, April 26th @ the Expo: Registration open for all four races.